oneapi-src/oneDNN/doc/advanced/int8_computations.md

 2. **s8/s8 GEMM** (dnnl_gemm_s8s8s32()) does nothing to handle the overflow issue.
-It is up to the user to prepare the data so that the overflow/saturation doesn't occur.
+It is up to the user to prepare the data so that the overflow/saturation does not occur.
 For instance, the user can specify s7 `[-64, 63]` instead of s8 for the second input.

    @warning